Rover-Yu/skbtrace-userland/docs/using/options.rst

    Default is all processors.

 ``-e EVENT[,OPTIONS_LIST]``
-   What events are your interested, this option can be used repeatly, each one give a different trace event.
+   Specify which are events you interested to, this option can be used repeatly, each one give a different trace event.

        * EVENT	 The name of trace event.
-       * OPTIONS_LIST	The option list of trace event.
+       * OPTIONS_LIST	The colon separated OPTION list of trace event,

    For completed events reference manual, please refer to :ref:`events` .

    Default are to enable all events.

 ``-F FILTER``
    Specify the BPF based packet events filter.
-For syntax , please refer to manual of libpcap.
+Please refer to manual of libpcap for syntax details

    Default is empty filter.

 ``-S FILTER``
-   Specifies the BPF based connection events filter.
-It only has TCP/IPv4 connections support, and only can use IP address and port to filter.
+   Specify the BPF based connection events filter.
+It only support TCP/IPv4 connections at present, and only can use IP addresses or/and ports.
+Please refer to manual of libpcap for syntax details.

    Default is empty filter.